 It’s important to remember that waiving an appraisal contingency can leave a buyer vulnerable if the appraisal comes back much lower than the contract price.
 Without an appraisal contingency, a buyer must cover the difference or be forced to walk away from the transaction and possibly relinquish their earnest money deposit to the seller.

-It’s vital that both buyers and sellers understand the benefits and risks involved with these and other competitive tactics that are becoming more commonplace in today’s market.
+It’s vital that both buyers and sellers understand the benefits and risks involved with these and other competitive tactics that have become more commonplace.
 I can help you chart the best course of action for your individual circumstances.

 Don’t Waive Your Right to the Best Representation

-There’s never been a market quite like this one before.
+Real estate transactions can present unexpected challenges, and having the right guidance can make a significant difference in the outcome.
 That’s why you need a master negotiator on your side who has the skills, instincts, and experience to get the deal done, no matter what surprises may pop up along the way.
-If you’re a buyer, I can help you compete in this unprecedented market—without getting steamrolled.
+If you’re a buyer, I can help you compete effectively without getting steamrolled.
 And if you’re a seller, I know how to get top dollar for your home while minimizing hassle and stress.
 Contact me today to schedule a complimentary consultation.